 What do you think it is that makes you successful?

-My success can be attributed to my invaluable support system and the team of professionals that assist me.
+My success can be attributed to my invaluable support system.
 The people that believed in me helped me sail through the difficult challenges that I faced starting up.
 They continually help me deliver high quality for 100% client satisfaction.

 What has been your most satisfying moment in business?